hack-technicolor/hack-technicolor/docs/Recovery.md

 - TG799vac - orange status light on and occasional rebooting
 - TG800vac - green power light only.

-**Before power down or reboot/rtfd you must SSH to device and run `mtd erase -r rootfs_data` (or other name of data partition) or your modem is bricked forever.**
+**Before power down or reboot/rtfd you must SSH to device and run `mtd erase -r rootfs_data` (or other name of data partition) or your gateway is bricked forever.**

-**Make sure to follow the steps in order!**

 #################################################################################################################################################################################################

+## 0. Wipe custom data partition

+Technicolor gateways platformas are usually built on a firmware+data design, which consists of (a couple of) read-only filesystems (squashfs) stored in *firmware banks* plus a writable filesystem (jffs2) for user dafa storage.

+In modern Homeware firmwares, based on a fork of OpenWrt, the user data partition consists of an overlay which contents get applied every time on top of the original root filesystem, stored as read-only firmware in the booted bank.
+For dual-bank gateways, the user data partition contains a distinct overlay for each firmware bank.

+The space available into the user data partition is shared across both bank's overlays.

+If you think you are not completely aware of what's going on or you don't know what you did wrong, it is strongly recommended you just completely **wipe the user data parition only**, and all you did to your device for **both banks** will be lost.

+!!! note
+    This reset method is not available if:
+	    - you have lost any kind of access to root shell by either SSH, or telnet, or serial console, and you have no more ways of executing a custom command as root
+		- the gateway bootloops or fails to boot properly

+1. Log in to root shell (whatever you have available between SSH, telnet, serial console ...)
+2. Check `cat /proc/mtd` outputs and look for your user data partition name, it could be either `userfs` on older devices, or `rootfs_data` on newer ones
+3. Run `mtd erase rootfs_data` or `mtd erase userfs` accordingly
+4. Reboot the gateway.

+#################################################################################################################################################################################################

-## 1. Reset to Factory Defaults
+## 1. Reset to Factory Defaults (RTFD)

-If at some point you can no longer connect to the Gateway or you want to make a fresh install, it may be useful to perform a reset to factory defaults.
+If at some point you can no longer connect to the gateway or you want to make a fresh install, it may be useful to perform a "reset to factory defaults (RTFD)".

+!!! note
-Note: *A reset to factory default settings deletes all configuration changes you made.
-After the reset a reconfiguration of your Gateway will be needed and wireless clients will also have to be re-associated.*
+    A RTFD deletes all changes you made to files and configurations relative to the booted bank.
+After the reset a reconfiguration of your gateway will be needed and wireless clients will also have to be re-associated.

+This feature is iimplemented by an official tool from technicolor you can invoke in different equivalent ways.
 Choose between:
-1. Resetting the Gateway via the web interface
+1. RTFD via the web interface
-2. Reset the Gateway via the Reset button
+2. RTFD via the reset button
+3. RTFD via the CLI shell
+4. Manually do what RTFD does via root shell

+!!! caution "Unroot prevention"
+    Some un-root prevention mechanisms implemented by various modders may inject or modify default RTFD behaviour.
+If you installed some custom mod which has un-root prevention features, take into account that RTFD may be broken because of such modifications.

-#### Resetting the Gateway via the web interface:
+#### RTFD via the web interface

+!!! note
+    This RTFD method is not available if:
+	    - the web interface is corrupt and not accessible
+		- the gateway bootloops or fails to boot properly
+		- the `userfs` or `rootfs_data` jffs2 filesystem is full

-1. Browse to the Gateway web interface.
+1. Browse to the gateway web interface.
-2. Click Gateway.
-The Gateway page appears.
+2. Click gateway.
+The gateway page appears.
 3. Click Reset.
-4. The Gateway restores the factory default configuration and restarts.
+4. The gateway deletes all customized data for the booted bank and restarts.

-#### Reset the Gateway via the Reset button:
+#### RTFD via the reset button

+!!! note
+    This RTFD method is not available if:
+	    - the physical reset button of the gateway have been disabled
+		- the gateway bootloops or fails to boot properly
+		- the `userfs` or `rootfs_data` jffs2 filesystem is full

-1. Make sure the Gateway is turned on.
+1. Make sure the gateway is turned on and completely booted
-2. Push the Reset button for at least 7 seconds and then release it.
+2. Push the Reset button for at least 7 seconds and then release it
-3. The Gateway will restart.

-Note: *The physical reset button of the gateway may have been disabled.
-In this case, a hardware reset to defaults is not possible.*
+3. The gateway deletes all customized data for the booted bank and restarts

+#### RTFD via the CLI shell

+!!! note
+    This RTFD method is not available if:
+	    - you have no kind of access to CLI by either SSH, or telnet, or serial console
+		- the gateway bootloops or fails to boot properly
+		- the `userfs` or `rootfs_data` jffs2 filesystem is full

+1. Make sure the gateway is turned on and completely booted
+2. Login to the CLI, RTFD is also available in restricted shall (clash)
+3. Just run `rtfd` command
+4. The gateway deletes all customized data for the booted bank and restarts

+#### Manually do what RTFD does

+!!! note
+    This reset method is not available if:
+	    - you have no kind of access to root shell by either SSH, or telnet, or serial console
+		- the gateway bootloops or fails to boot properly
+		- the `userfs` or `rootfs_data` jffs2 filesystem is full

+1. Make sure the gateway is turned on and completely booted.
+2. Login to root shell
+3. Just run `rm -rf /overlay/bank_N` command, where **N** is either number of the bank you want to RTFD
+4. All customized data for that bank is gone.
+You could now eventually restore some rooting scripts or previous and working backup for the current correct firmware version
+5. Turn off device to reboot

-#### Restore your settings.
+#### Restore your settings

-If you previously backed up your configuration, you can now restore this configuration to your Gateway.
+If you previously backed up your configuration, you can now restore this configuration to your gateway.

 #################################################################################################################################################################################################

-## 2. TFTP Recovery
+## 2. TFTP firmware flashing via BOOT-P recovery mode

-After soft bricking both my TG789vac and TG800vac modems and finally getting them working again, this guide should help others who are in the same situation.

-It may also work for other models such as the TG799vac.

-**What you will need**

-1. TFTP64 or similar program

-2. RBI firmware file for your device (I suggest using the one that was on it at time of bricking)

-3. A static IP address assigned to your wired NIC

-4. A network cable

-5. A few cups of coffee

-6. About 30min to an hour
+This guide is useful if you need to load a different firmware on your `bank_1` firmware partition, in case of a downgrade or replace a corrupt one.

+!!! note "Your firmware is unlikely to be corrupt"
+    If your gateway stopped working normally after some mods or tweaks, it is very unlikely you messed up the firmware partitions since all your mods and settings are stored in the `userfs` or `rootfs_data` partition instead.
+	Reloading a firmware in such situations won't make any difference unless you load a different version which is known to somehow work fine enough with your messed up mods & settings.

+This should work for any known Technicolor device build on a Broadcom BCM63xx platoform.
+Since basically forever, Technicolor gateways have had a corrupt firmware recovery mechanism built in.

+By holding down a button at power on on the gateway, while the appropriate software is running on your PC, you can reload firmware into the first firmware bank of the gateway, `bank_1` (no one has observed it writing to `bank_2`).

+If both firmware banks contains invalid firmwares the gateway will enter BOOT-P recovery mode automatically after three failed attempts for each bank

+!!! warning "Please note and take into account"
+    - This will not automaticlly switch active bank for you, if active bank is `bank_2` and it stil contains a valid firmware it will still boot it instead of that one you are loading here.

+    - Flashing via this method does not perform any factory reset, the new firmware will run on old and possibly corrupt or incompatible settings.
+It is therefore recommended that you perform a factory reset before flashing some firmware which is too different or not capable of managing a settings upgrade from the current one.

+    - The firmware image is digital signed and verified upon boot, so you can't boot an incorrect image (a good thing) but you also can't load a modified image (sad face times 1000).

 #################################################################################################################################################################################################